motlib/pfbex/README.md

 and provides metrics in a format to be processed by [Prometheus].
 This exporter is initially based on the exporter developed by Patrick Dreker.

+You can refer to the [changelog](./CHANGELOG.md) for information about the changes in each version of pfbex.

 ## Getting Started

 The preferred way is to run `pfbex` as a Docker container.